marp-team/marp-core/README.md

 This feature depends to inline SVG, so note that it will not working if disabled [Marpit's `inlineSVG` mode](https://github.com/marp-team/marpit#inline-svg-slide-experimental) by setting `inlineSVG: false` in constructor option.

+> [!WARNING]
-> :warning: Auto-scaling is designed for horizontal scaling.
-In vertical, the scaled element still may stick out from top and bottom of slide if there are a lot of contents around it.
+> Auto-scaling is designed for horizontal scaling.
+In vertical, the scaled element still may stick out from bottom of slide if there are a lot of contents around it.

 #### Fitting header